igniterealtime/webmeet/README.md

         hosted="https://my_web_server/webmeet"
         domain="example.com"
         server="xmpp.example.com:7443"
+        conversation="false"
         workgroup="demo">
     </fastpath-chat>
     <script src="https://my_web_server/webmeet/ofmeet.js"></script>
 `````

-2. The default configuration for Converse.js is to assume that Openfire is configured for the demo workgroup.
-Edit ofmeet.js to match your preference.
+The above settings are for converse.js is to assume that Openfire is configured for the demo workgroup.
+Chatbot conversation is disabled and a blank request will made for an agent.

+2. Edit ofmeet.js to match your preference.
 `````
 converse.initialize({
     auto_login: true,